chengzl18/Vicuna-LoRA/README.md

 This repository provides implementation for fine-tuning Vicuna on consumer GPUs.
 The [official implementation](https://github.com/lm-sys/FastChat/blob/main/fastchat/train/train_lora.py) for Vicuna LoRA fine-tuning cannot run on consumer GPUs such as 3090.

-Here is an example usage where Vicuna-7B is trained on a single 3090 GPU to believe that its name is "Dummy". （trainable parameters: 0.06%, GPU memory usage: <15GB, training time 15s）
+Here is an example usage where Vicuna-7B is trained on a single 3090 GPU to believe that its name is "Dummy". （trainable parameters: 0.06%, GPU memory usage: <15GB, training time: 15s）

 ## Usage